 PhD in CS students have the option to study in either Clemson (McAdams Hall) or Charleston (Zucker Family Graduate Education Center), SC.
 Click here for more information on Charleston graduate programs.

-Coursework requirements for the PhD vary depending on whether the student enters with a BS or MS degree.
+Coursework requirements for the Ph.D. vary depending on whether the student enters with a B.S. or M.S. degree.
 Courses are intended to demonstrate breadth in computer science as well as experience in research.
-All PhD students are required to complete:
+All Ph.D. students are required to complete:

-For students entering with an MS, the required 12 credit hours of graded coursework may be satisfied by taking four 8000-or-higher-level courses within the School of Computing (exclusive of 8810, 95x0, 9810, 9910, and any DPA prefix).
-One 3-credit 8000-or-higher-level course not meeting these restrictions may be included in the 12 credit hours with the approval of both the student’s Major Advisor and the Program Coordinator.
+In addition to the CPSC 9500, CPSC 8880 and CPSC 9910 requirements, students entering with a master's degree must also complete 12 hours of 8000-or-higher-level courses within the School of Computing (exclusive of 8810, 95x0, 9810, 9910, and any DPA prefix), for a total of 40 credit hours.
+One 3-credit 8000-or-higher-level course not meeting these restrictions may be included in the 12 credit hour requirement with the approval of both the student's Major Advisor and the Program Coordinator.

-For students entering with a BS, up to 12 credit hours of 6000-or-higher-level coursework at Clemson may be counted toward the minimum 30 credit hours required by the University.
+In addition to the CPSC 9500, CPSC 8880 and CPSC 9910 requirements, students entering with a bachelor's degree must also complete 32 additional hours of coursework for a total of 60 credit hours.
+Up to 12 credit hours of 6000-or-higher-level coursework at Clemson may be counted toward the 32 additional hours of required coursework.
+Of the remaining 20 credit hours, 18 must be 8000-or-higher-level courses within the School of Computing (exclusive of 8810, 95x0, 9810, 9910, and any DPA prefix).
 Any credit from courses external to the School of Computing must be approved by the Graduate Program Coordinator.
 Up to 6 credit hours of 8810 may also be counted.
 In exceptional cases, a higher amount may be approved by the Graduate Program Coordinator.
-The GS2 is the mechanism for obtaining approval for any exceptional requests, as this requires approval by the Graduate Program Coordinator.
 Transfer of credit for courses external to Clemson is also possible, subject to approval of the Graduate Program Coordinator and all requirements and restrictions set forth by the University Graduate School Policies and Procedures manual.

 To pass the portfolio review for the PhD in Computer Science, students must demonstrate superior mastery in three of six core areas of computing.
 These core areas can be found in the table below:

-PhD Core Area |
+PhD Core Area

-Data Science and Informatics | 8420, 8430, 8450, 8470, 8480*, 8490, 8620*, 8630, 8650 |
+Data Science and Informatics 8420, 8430, 8450, 8470, 8480*, 8490, 8620*, 8630, 8650

-Foundations and Theory | 8380, 8390, 8400, 8480*, 9400 |
+Foundations and Theory 8380, 8390, 8400, 8480*, 9400

-Human Centered Computing | 8310, 8330, 8410, 8500, 8510 |
+Human Centered Computing 8310, 8330, 8410, 8500, 8510

-Networks, Systems, and Security | 8200, 8220, 8240, 8510, 8520, 8550, 8570, 8580, 8620*, 8830, 8860 |
+Networks, Systems, and Security 8200, 8220, 8240, 8510, 8520, 8550, 8570, 8580, 8620*, 8830, 8860

-Software Engineering | 8270, 8280, 8290, 8700, 8710, 8720, 8730, 8750 |
+Software Engineering 8270, 8280, 8290, 8700, 8710, 8720, 8730, 8750

-Visual Computing | 8030, 8050, 8110, 8190 |
+Visual Computing 8030, 8050, 8110, 8190

 * CPSC 8480 and 8620 span core areas but will count in only one core area each